G0nzal0zz/demographic_visualizer/README.md

 # demographic_visualizer
-This is a dempgraphic visualizer app, powered by Django back end and a Next.js front end.
+This is a dempgraphic visualizer app, powered by Django api and a Next.js web.